Easy Come, Easy Go (Bobby Sherman song)

 "Easy Come, Easy Go" is a song written by Jack Keller and Diane Hildebrand that was a hit single for Bobby Sherman in 1970.

 The song was first released by Mama Cass Elliot on July 5, 1969, on her album Bubblegum, Lemonade, and...
 Something for Mama.
 Bobby Sherman's version was released as a single in January 1970, and appeared on the album Here Comes Bobby, which was released in March of the same year.
+It was also recorded and released on single by UK singer Frank Ifield in 1970; however, his version did not chart.

 Sherman's version spent 14 weeks on the Billboard Hot 100 chart, peaking at No. 9, while reaching No. 2 on Billboard's Easy Listening chart.
 In Canada, the song reached No. 6 on the "RPM 100", No. 7 on RPM's adult contemporary chart, and No. 2 on Toronto's CHUM 30 chart.
 The song earned Sherman a gold record.